lammps/lammps/doc/src/compute_sna_atom.rst

 to *0* then a single bispectrum row is used, which contains the per-atom bispectrum descriptors :math:`B_{i,k}` summed over all atoms *i* to produce :math:`B_k`.
-If *bikflag* is set to *1* this is replaced by a separate bispectrum row equal for each atom.
+If *bikflag* is set to *1* this is replaced by a separate per-atom bispectrum row for each atom.
 In this case, the entries in the final column for these rows are set to zero.